-Organizing page content by headings helps users understand the page’s organization and structure.
-Visually, headings are presented as larger and more distinct than surrounding text.
+Organizing page content by headings can help users understand a page’s organization and structure.
+Visually, headings are presented as larger and more distinct than “body” text.
 Making text larger helps guide the user’s attention.
 Using headings is particularly helpful for users with cognitive disabilities.

-Screen reader users sometimes navigate a page by hopping from heading to heading or hearing an inventory of all headings and skipping to a desired heading.
-Screen reader users can also use headings to skip the repeated blocks of content like headers, menus, and sidebars.
+Just as important, properly formatted headings help screen reader users find content quickly.
+It is common for screen reader users to navigate a page by hopping from heading to heading or hearing an inventory of all headings and skipping to a desired one.

-- Avoid skipping heading levels (for example, do not skip from <h2> to <h5>).
-You can however skip headings in the other direction if the outline of the page calls for it (for example, from <h5> to <h2>).
+- Heading levels should descend sequentially.
+Avoid skipping heading levels (for example, do not skip from <h2> to <h5>).
+It is permissible to skip headings in the other direction if the outline of the page calls for it (for example, from <h4> back to <h2>).

 - Do not select heading levels based on their appearance.
 Select the appropriate heading rank in your hierarchy.